 Alastair is still a member of the BBC Scottish Symphony Orchestra, but also works regularly with other groups throughout the country, both as a chamber musician and as a traditional fiddle player.
-He was one of the principal players in the True North Orchestra for the 2010 Celtic Connections festival, and is also a familiar face to audiences of the Scottish Ensemble and chamber group Daniel's Beard.
+He was part of the Grit Orchestra for Celtic Connections in 2016 and 2018, and is also a familiar face to audiences of the Scottish Ensemble and chamber group Daniel's Beard.

 As a traditional player, he has broadcast on BBC Radio Scotland and BBC Radio 3 and as a composer, his music has been used by BBC Alba.